NageshEranki/dune-integrate/README.md

 ## Choice of function spaces:

 In this elementary problem, *linear, first-order Lagrangian* elements are used.
-To illustrate, the following figure shows the plots of the shape functions on the reference element.
+To illustrate, the following figure shows the plots of the shape functions on the reference element [0,1]

 ![Shape funcs](figs/shape-funcs.png)